open-telemetry/opentelemetry-specification/specification/api-metrics.md

 ### Future Work: Option Support

-We are aware of a number of reasons to refine on these types, in order to offer:
+We are aware of a number of reasons to iterate on these instrumentation kinds, in order to offer:

 1. Range restrictions on input data.
 Instruments accepting negative values is rare in most applications, for example, and it is useful to